meysamaghighi/UglyCalc/README.md

 uglycalc.exe [filepath]
 ```
 to read from a file.

+On linux you can use `make test` and put the test files in the `input` folder.

 ## Assumptions & Limitations
 * If there are cycles in the dependecy graph of the input variables, then there can be contradictions.
 For example: